Mxt-dot/BetterAI/README.md

 * Infrastructure logic
   * missionaries still not assigned when budget is low
-  * AI upgrading their forts when a new level is available
 * Overall
   * AI alliance evaluation is not satisfying enough
   * use estates for power (could be an ai-event every 20 years for ~100 monarch points each)